SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 I often allow other philosophers and activists to have their own definitions, and so if a right-winger comes along and insists "money" is a commodity like gold, I would normally (if this were mapped to a science problem) let it go.
-But we cannot"let it go" "when it comes to macroeconomics, because it makes a huge f-ing difference whether or not the state currency units we get tax liabilities imposed upon us in are real stuff or mere scorepoints.
+But we cannot "let it go" "when it comes to macroeconomics, because it makes a huge f-ing difference whether or not the state currency units we get tax liabilities imposed upon us in are real stuff or mere scorepoints.